iamanigeeit/DDW2023/docs/01-sorting-algorithms/insertion-sort.md

 ### Goals

 By the end of this lesson, you should be able to:
-- Describe **insertion sort** algorithm and ways to optimise it.
+- Describe the **insertion sort** algorithm and ways to optimize it.
-- Implement insertion sort algorithm to **sort** a sequence of number.
+- Implement the insertion sort algorithm to **sort** a sequence of numbers.

 :::keyword Keywords
 `sorting`, `insertion sort`